 Adaptive Card Renderer Specification

-The following specification describes how implement an Adaptive Card renderer on any UI platform.
+The following specification describes how implement an Adaptive Card renderer on any native UI platform.

 - A parser MUST check that it's valid JSON content

 - A parser MUST validate against the schema (required properties, etc)

 - The above errors MUST be reported to the host app (exception or equivalent)

 - If unknown "types" are encountered they MUST BE DROPPED from the result

 - Any alterations of the payload (like above) SHOULD be reported as warnings to the host app